 The Human Services Department (HSD) is the single state agency designated to administer or supervise the administration of the Medicaid Program under Title XIX of the Social Security Act for the State of New Mexico.
 HSD has the authority to delegate administrative functions set forth in Title XIX in order to employ methods of administration necessary for the proper and efficient operation of the State Plan.
-HSD has chosen to exercise this right by delegating certain functions to the New Mexico Department of Health (DOH) Public Health Division (PHD) as summarized herein.
+HSD has chosen to exercise this right by delegating certain functions to the New Mexico Department of Health (DOH) Public Health Division (PHD), Office of School and Adolescent Health (OSAH) as summarized herein.
 DOH has the qualified personnel classified under the New Mexico State Personnel Department to perform the functions required of the delegated activities, per §1902(a)(33)(B) of the Social Security Act.